 A tourist visa is required to visit the Philippines and stay beyond the allowed visa-free stay.
 You may use this visa for tourism, business, and health purposes.

 Single-entry visas are valid for 3 months and multiple-entry visas allow stays for up to a year.
 Extensions must be applied for at the Bureau of Immigration before the visa expires.

 If you are a citizen of a country that is not part of the visa waiver program and you have a layover in the Philippines, a 9B Transit Visa is required.
 This visa allows you to stay within the airport premises for 72 hours.

 The Ninoy Aquino International Airport (NAIA) in Manila offers shuttle service between terminals.
 They also have food concessions and comfortable resting areas.
-You should also be able to shop for souvenirs while waiting for your next flight.
+There are many shops in the airport so you can shop for souvenirs while waiting for your next flight.